mrHarshit-Agarwal/e-commerce-platform/README.md

-# Harshit's shop E-Commerce MERN Full Stack App which is develop for ibrat innovations as a assessment
+# Harshit's shop E-Commerce MERN Full Stack App which is develop for collage project as a learning via youtube

 Visit the App fully working!!